9.1. The Neanderthal was an Intelligent

 telepathic, and has other psychic abilities.
 Check out

-by Jack Lapseritis.
-He himself had many Bigfoot encounters and communications,
+Jack Lapseritis had many Bigfoot encounters and communications,

 but he also visited people who had Bigfoot contacts.
 From his own experiences

-and those of other people, he cam to the conclusion that Bigfoot is very
+and those of other people, he came to the conclusion that Bigfoot is very

 There are some very interesting